dwaite/connect/SIOP/siop-requirements.md

     *   This would eliminate a scenario where SIOP does not work with non-SIOP OIDC request - what are the minimal requirements for OP?
 *   2.SIOP support for requesting claims to transmit identity characteristics is optional.
     *   = SIOP can be used just for logins
-*   3.SIOP should support Implicit Grant and Authorization Code Grant
+*   3.SIOP should support best practices of flow types.
     *   Implicit Grant for mobile device SIOPs and Authorization Code Grant for Web-based SIOPs?

 B.SIOP response